Optimal Universal Controllers for Roll Stabilization: Mathematical models

 It should be noted that in the existing control literature the wave motion is usually approximated by the ``colored noise'', that is, the output from a low-pass shaping filter fed by the white noise signal.
 The simplest approximation for the shaping filter's transfer function (that is, the wave spectrum), is

 Here the constant $K_w>0$ determines the wave strength, $\omega_0$ is the encounter frequency and $\zeta_0$ is the damping ratio~\citep{Perez2012129}.
-Unlike our approach, using only the information about the frequencies, the existing approaches, as discussed in Introduction, typically use all parameters of the transfer function $H(s)$, whose identification is a self-standing non-trivial problem.
+Unlike our approach, using only the information about the frequencies, the existing approaches, as discussed in Introduction, typically use all parameters of the transfer function $H(s)$, whose identification is a self-standing non-trivial problem. {As discussed in~\cite[Sect.
+2.5]{Perez2012129}, the shaping filter representation of the wave is primarily used in stochastic control, which is convenient for methods exploiting spectral factorization of the wave disturbance, while the more precise nolinear multi-sine model is commonly used in naval architecture.}